 Drilling of the geothermal doublet at Gentilly: marking the rebirth of geothermal in France

-The start of drilling in December last year marked a decisive step in building the Arcueil-Gentilly district heating network known as ARGÉO; a project led by ENGIE subsidiary company Cofely Réseaux.
+The start of drilling, in 2013, marked a decisive step in building the Arcueil-Gentilly district heating network known as ARGÉO, a project led by ENGIE Réseaux.

 This hi-tech and completely safe operation will continue until February this year.
 Two successive wells of 1,600-meter depth will recover naturally-heated water from the Dogger Aquifer.
 This geological feature runs beneath the Paris Region at a depth of between 1,500 and 2,000 meters, and contains water at between 55°C and 85°C.